 The Heritage Sandy Springs Outdoors Club (HSSOC) officially launched in June 2017.
 Not only does the HSSOC provide free membership, but also complimentary guide-led hikes in our 16 city parks.
 These hikes and activities are available to people of all ages and walks of life.
 We even allow pets!
 The Outdoors Club meets on Friday evenings (8:30 p.m. – 9:30 p.m.) and Saturday mornings (8:00 a.m. – 9:00 a.m.) to explore and appreciate the nature around us.
 In addition to the regularly-scheduled weekly treks, the club also gathers for social events, day trips to mountain trails, and special holiday hikes.

 The HSSOC is an excellent way to visit beautiful parks and trails in the area while meeting other outdoor enthusiasts.
 The club is free and open to the public; all ages and skill levels welcome.
-Advance registration is highly recommended.
 All participants MUST complete an online liability waiver.

-Sign up below for the Heritage Sandy Springs Outdoors Club, and start a new adventure today!
+Join the Heritage Sandy Springs Outdoors Club and start a new adventure today!

 Group Hiking Etiquette Please review this document from the American Hiking Society.